Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 ## Chapter 4: SERENDIPITY

 - Dreams seem to explore new truths by trying new neuron firing combinations.
-- Sexual reproduction is slower and complicated, but is repaid in its rate of innovation and creativity.
+- Sexual reproduction is slow and complicated, but is repaid in its rate of innovation and creativity.
 - When nature finds itself in need of new ideas, it strives to connect, not protect.
 - Serendipity needs unlikely collisions and discoveries, but it also needs something to anchor those discoveries.
 - Potential combinations of ideas are limited by what you remember.